 6. Waterfall Project Outline Model

-The Waterfall Project Outline Model is a classic, sequential project management approach where progress flows steadily downwards through a series of distinct phases.
-Each phase must be fully completed and signed off before the next one begins, creating a highly structured and linear progression from conception to completion.
-This method demands thorough planning and documentation at every stage, from initial requirements to final maintenance.
+The Waterfall Project Outline Model is a classic, sequential approach where progress flows linearly through distinct phases.
+Each phase must be completed and signed off before the next one begins, creating a highly structured and auditable progression from conception to maintenance.
+This method demands thorough planning and documentation at every stage.

 Strategic Analysis of the Waterfall Model

-The core strategy of the Waterfall model is to minimize risk through extensive upfront planning and control.
-It operates on the principle that investing heavily in defining requirements and design at the beginning prevents costly errors and rework later.
-The project moves through discrete, non-overlapping phases such as requirements, design, implementation, verification, and maintenance, with formal reviews at the end of each phase.
+The core strategy is risk reduction through upfront planning and control.
+The project moves through phases—requirements, design, implementation, verification, and maintenance—with formal reviews at the end of each phase.

 Actionable Takeaways and Implementation